ashriva16/rag-research-summarizer/README.md

 # Literature Retrieval and Summarization Tool

-This project provides an end-to-end pipeline for: 1.
-Querying Semantic Scholar for relevant papers.
+This project provides an end-to-end pipeline for:
+1. Querying Semantic Scholar for relevant papers.
 2. Downloading and extracting text from arXiv PDFs.
 3. Cleaning and embedding metadata using SentenceTransformers.
-4. Performing vector search to retrieve the most relevant papers.
+4. Performing a vector search to retrieve the most relevant papers.
 5. Running recursive LLM-based summarization using Hugging Face Inference API.

 ## Key Features